CFD trading platforms in Australia

 How is CFD trading different to buying shares?

-When you invest in shares, you are actually buying the underlying asset.
-That is, you are buying a share in a company.
-As a shareholder, you benefit from the capital growth of the shares' value over time and you may get voting rights in the company.
+As a shareholder, you can benefit from the capital growth of the shares' value over time, receive dividends and may get voting rights in the company.
 When you sell your shares, you're selling the actual asset in that company.

 There are a few main reasons you might want to trade CFDs: